hero-environmental-justice-sustainability.jpeg

 Environmental justice scholarship is imperative to develop the knowledge needed to create just, ethical, and resilient solutions for sustainability for the world’s most challenging social-environmental problems.

-In this conference, we will examine how EJ scholarship contributes to a positive vision for policies and actions that ensure equitable access to environmental benefits and prevent or mitigate the disproportionate impacts of environmental harms for all communities, especially Black, Indigenous, and People of Color communities and economically disadvantaged groups that have been historically marginalized.
-The conference will invite a discussion of core EJ principles, research methodologies that center frontline community leadership, and research strategies for advancing just transitions, among other EJ Initiatives.
+In this conference, we examined how EJ scholarship contributes to a positive vision for policies and actions that ensure equitable access to environmental benefits and prevent or mitigate the disproportionate impacts of environmental harms for all communities, especially Black, Indigenous, and People of Color communities and economically disadvantaged groups that have been historically marginalized.
+The conference discussed core EJ principles, research methodologies that center frontline community leadership, and research strategies for advancing just transitions, among other EJ Initiatives.

 Conference Organizers